Relational Foundations For Functorial Data Migration: SPCU in FQL

-We might expect that the $c_1, \ldots, c_n$ would be attributes of node $R$, and hence there would be no node $D$, but that doesn't work: attributes may not be joined on.
+We might expect that the $c_1, \ldots, c_n$ would be attributes of node $R$, and hence there would be no node $D$, but that does not work: attributes may not be (directly) joined on.
 Instead, we must think of each column of $R$ as a mapping from $R$'s domain to IDs in $D$, and $A$ as a mapping from IDs in $D$ to constants.
+Note that $A$ need not be injective; our constructions below will not in general maintain injectiveness of $A$ (although injectiveness can be recovered using the $dedup$ operation defined in the next section).
 We will write $[R]$ for the encoding of a relational schema $R$ and $[I]$ for the encoding of a relational $R$-instance $I$.